Mrsebastino/MS4_whisky_shop/README.md

  * As a user, I want to easily login anytime, so that I can get access to my saved profile.
  * As a user, I want to reset my password if I forgot it.
  * As a user, I want to be able to change my password, to keep my profile secure.
+ * As a user, i want to be able to view my order history.

  ### Owner
- * As a user, I want to have convenient and secure admin interface available only for website admin, so that I can add, edit and remove products/services.
+ * As a user, I want to have convenient and secure admin interface available only for website admin, so that I can add, edit and remove products/pre-release.
 * As a owner, I want to received a copy of the confirmation email send to the user.

 ### Wireframes